brucemack/brucemack.github.io/ampersand/asl-dsp-notes.md

 those functions don't have much documentation to explain how they work.
 This page contains my analysis.

+# Audio Level Statistics

+Transmit and receive audio statistics are provided in the ASL Tune menus.
+The tune feature shows statistics on the audio levels going in and out of the USB interface, once per second.
+The methodology for these statistics is documented here so that alternate implementations can be fully consistent.

+These calculations are performed in the chan_simpleusb audio chain very soon after a frame is captured from the USB sound card on audio receive and immediately before a frame is sent to the USB sound card on audio transmit.

+The statistics are computed on a 20ms frame of 48K audio.
+The audio samples are in 16-bit PCM (signed) format at this point in the chain.

+The frame statistics are stored in a circular buffer of length 50.
+The system always has one second (50 x 20ms) of statistical data available.

+The 48k audio frame is down-sampled to an 8k audio frame (160 samples) by reading every 6th sample.
+There is no anti-aliasing filter applied to this down-sample operation.
+All statistics are computed on the 8k frames.

+There are three frame statistics being tracked during the data collection phase:
+* Peak absolute value
+* Power
+* The number of clips

+The peak absolute value is straight-forward.

+The frame average power is computed by summing the squares of the audio samples and dividing by 160.
+This calculation is performed using double-precision floating point, but the final result is converted back to q15 format.

+A clip event is defined as two consecutive audio samples with an absolute value greater than 32,432.
+So a *single* audio sample of 32,767 isn't considered a clip using this methodology.

+The system displays the audio statistics every second.
+This requires an aggregation of the previous 50 frame statistics to form a summary for the second.

+The aggregate peak power is displayed in dBFS.
+This is computed by finding the the maximum peak voltage across all 50 frame statistics, squaring the peak, normalizing by 2<sup>30</sup>, and taking the 10 * log<sub>10</sub> of that value.
+A zero peak power is displayed as -96dB.

+The aggregate average power is displayed in dBFS.
+This is computed by averaging the average powers of the 50 frame statistics, normalizing by 2<sup>30</sup>, and taking the 10 * log<sub>10</sub> of that value.
+All steps in this calculation are performed using double-precision floating point.
+A zero average power is displayed as -96dB.

+The maximum and minimum values of the individual frame average powers are also computed.
+These are used to display aggregate maximum and minimum average powers in dBFS following the same method.

+The aggregate clip count is determined by summing the frame-level clip events.

+The 2<sup>30</sup> factor is the square of the usual 2<sup>15</sup> factor used to normalize a 16-bit (q15) fixed point representation.
+The absolute audio values range from 0 to 32,767 (give or take) but we need a range from 0 to 1 to compute dBFS.

+The display format is:

+        "%sAudioStats: Pk %5.1f  Avg Pwr %3.0f  Min %3.0f  Max %3.0f  dBFS  ClipCnt %u"

 # Upsampling (Interpolation) High-Pass Filter

 The USB audio devices run at a 48 kHz sample rate.
 The IAX network audio